 Bengals are intelligent cats, so they always enjoy a good puzzle.
 We have several food puzzles for our cats, but two are standouts.
 The cats all love The Digger.
 Once a cat succeeds once at The Digger, it does not ever forget how to obtain the treat, but the game of it is still great fun.
-Some cats want to dig for treats even when they are full because the digging is fun.
+Some cats want to dig for treats even when they are full because digging is fun.

 In contrast, a mind puzzle can trick a cat again if you put it away for a while.
 Cats do eventually forget how the knobs and pullies work, and it becomes new again, but it never takes too long to figure out.
 Our cats enjoy mind games with healthy treats such as freeze-dried minnows.
-For cats who have never worked a puzzle toy before, strong-smelling freeze-dried salmon helps them understand that there is food hidden inside.
+For cats who have never worked with a puzzle toy before, strong-smelling freeze-dried salmon helps them understand that food is hidden inside.

 Not Exactly Toys, but Must-Haves for Every Cat House

 Two items that get used a lot in our house are pole scratchers and window perches.
 Even though these aren't toys, they are must-haves for our cats.
 A scratching pole must be super sturdy; otherwise, the cats won't enjoy a hard scratching session.
 We have six study poles spread around our house because they are an important tool in keeping the peace in a multicat home.
-Obviously, they give the cats a place to scratch which not only stretches their bodies and removes dead sheaths from the claws, it also provides a place to mark territory with scent from their paws.
-Having these poles near the outside walls and in high traffic rooms of the home gives the cats an appropriate way of saying, "This is my home."
+Obviously, they give the cats a place to scratch, which not only stretches their bodies and removes dead sheaths from the claws; it also provides a place to mark territory with scent from their paws.
+Having these poles near the outside walls and in high-traffic rooms of the home gives the cats an appropriate way of saying, "This is my home."
 Finally, if you get one with a small flat top, it gives a private piece of real estate in a multicat home.
 A small spot that only has room for one cat or one cat and a best friend offers a space to escape when they need some alone time.

-The window perch is another way to give your cat a private spot and an appropriate place to leave their scent through scratching.
+The window perch is another way to give your cat a private spot and an appropriate place to leave its scent through scratching.
 Since we hung these window perches, not a day has gone by without them being used.
 We strongly encourage the cardboard perches over the fabric ones.
 The cats love the durability and stability of the cardboard perch.
 Our cats use them for sleeping, scratching, and moving around the house.
 Because they go on windows, they automatically are in an excellent location for cats.
 For one, they will leave their scent on the boundary of their territory.
 Two, they will often be in the sun - a favorite cat location.
 Three, the cats can watch what is going on outside, which stimulates the brain.
 When you cohabit with intelligent cats, it is nice to have a few brain exercises for them.
-Sticking a bird feeder outside provides an excellent experience for your cat as it will "hunt" the bird from their perch.
+Sticking a bird feeder outside provides an excellent experience for your cat as it will "hunt" the bird from its perch.

 Don't Forget the Freebies

 With each purchase that arrives at your door, the best of all free cat toys are included - boxes.
-If you have kids in the house, give them the boxes, some scissors, and tape and let the kids construct a cat playground.
+If you have kids in the house, give them the boxes, some scissors, and tape, and let the kids construct a cat playground.
 Cats love boxes.
 No kids, no problem.
 Just set the box down; it will be used.
 Never let a good box go to waste without giving it its moment as a cat toy first.
 This is great for young cats who are growing their adult teeth as they love to chew on the edges of the boxes.

 None of these items on our list are new, but they are tried and true reliable favorites.
-Our cats never get tired of the items on this list, so if you are looking for something that your cats are certain to play with, these are our cats' top favorites.
+Our cats never get tired of the items on this list, so if you are looking for something your cats are certain to play with, these are our cats' top favorites.
 We hope your cats appreciate them as much as ours.